piisa/piisa/docs/specs.md

   of them optional:
    - _global_: it will be a link/transposition of the context in the document header, as described above
-   - _before_ (optional): a small section of data from the chunk preceding this one, containing the closest rows to this chunk
+   - _before_: a small section of data from the chunk preceding this one, containing the closest rows to this chunk
    - _after_: a small section of data from the chunk following this one, containing the closest rows to this chunk